renancorreadev/livebot/README.md

 ```

-> This function  was implemented due to the increase of BNBs that were lost sent to the contract  address, this  is a solidarity in case someone proves that they sent BNBs to the contract  by accident.
+> This function  was implemented due to the increase of ETHs that were lost sent to the contract  address, this  is a solidarity in case someone proves that they sent BNBs to the contract  by accident.

 **> Trading Bots rewards for holders**